FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_CONVERSATION_PROMPT_V2.md

 3. Move forward without repeating

 **Example:**
-"You're right—my apologies.
+"You're right-my apologies.
 You said [recap their answer].
 Let me design with that..."

 ---